Geometric modular flows in 2d CFT and beyond: Properties of the excited states

 Our states $|\Psi \rangle = U_{\varphi}|\Omega\rangle$ satisfy the condition \eqref{eq: EE Wongham} with respect to $\mathcal{V} = \mathcal{R}$ if $\tilde{b}(\tilde{x})= \tilde{c}(-\tilde{x})$.
 Then, the modular flow $\xi$ at $\tilde{t}=0$ points only in the $t$ direction, and eq.~\eqref{eq:localHam} yields

 leading to the identification $\beta=2\pi \xi^{\tilde{t}}$.
-Physically, this says that the more the modular flow vector extends upwards into the time direction, the lower the temperature experienced by an observer following integral curves of $\xi$, and hence a corresponding decrease results in the entanglement entropy \eqref{eq: EE Wong}.
+Physically, this says that the more the modular flow vector extends upwards into the time direction, the lower the temperature associated with an observer following integral curves of $\xi$, and hence a corresponding decrease results in the entanglement entropy \eqref{eq: EE Wong}.
 We prove in appendix \ref{app:annulus} that eq.~\eqref{eq: EE Wong} provides the entanglement entropy of our states $|\Psi\rangle$ obeying the condition $\tilde{b}(\tilde{x}) = \tilde{c}(-\tilde{x})$, both in the vacuum and thermal sector.

 Since most of our states do not satisfy the condition $\tilde{b}(\tilde{x}) = \tilde{c}(-\tilde{x})$, let us propose a generalization of eq.~\eqref{eq: EE Wong} using similar reasoning about local temperatures.
 Following \cite{SEWELL198023, Martinetti:2002sz,Hartman:2015}, note that for an observer traveling tangent to an Unruh modular flow $\xi^{\mu}$, the instantaneous relationship between the proper time $\tau$ and modular time $s$ is $\tau = \norm{\xi} s$.\footnote{Integral curves $x^{\mu}(s)$ of $\xi^{\mu}$ obey, by definition, $\frac{\rd x^{\mu}}{\rd s} = \xi^{\mu}$.
 Then, we have $\rd \tau =\sqrt{-\frac{\rd x}{ds}\cdot\frac{\rd x}{\rd s}}\,\rd s = \norm{\xi} \rd s$. } This implies, locally and instantaneously,